choux130/myblog/_posts/2017-03-13-LDA-and-QDA.md

 ---
 layout: post
 title: "LDA and QDA"
-author: "Yin-Ting Chou"
 date: 2017-03-13
+author: Yin-Ting
 categories: [Methodology]
 tags: [Classification]
 ---
 ### Overview
 LDA and QDA is also a classification method based on the concept of [Bayes' Theorem]({{ site.baseurl }}{% link _posts/2017-02-12-Naive-Bayes.md %}) with [assumption on conditional Multivariate Normal Distribution](#assumptions).
 And, because of this assumption, LDA and QDA can only be used when all explanotary variables are numeric.
 In this post, I wrote down all the derivation of the [algorithm](#algorithm) and the calculation of the [decision bondary](#bondary).
 I also wrote about the [Strengths and Weaknesses](#strweak) of this method.

 This post is my note about LDA and QDA, classification teachniques.
 All the contents in this post are based on my reading on many resources which are listed in the [References](#ref) part.